cyberartemio/wardriver-pwnagotchi-plugin/README.md

 # OPTIONAL: add the IP address of your phone.
 This should be changed ONLY if you have changed the BT network addresses.
 main.plugins.wardriver.gps.host = "192.168.44.1"

-# OPTIONAL: add the port number where the Pwndroid webservice is listening on.
+# OPTIONAL: add the port number where the Pwndroid websocket is listening on.
 This shouldn't be changed, unless the
 # application is updated with a different configuration.
 By default, 8080 is used
 main.plugins.wardriver.gps.port = 8080
 # ...